evolveDB/tuning-survey/README.md

 * The Case for NLP-Enhanced Database Tuning: Towards Tuning Tools that "Read the Manual" (VLDB 2021)

+* DB-BERT: a Database Tuning Tool that “Reads the Manual” (SIGMOD 2022)

 * CGPTuner: a Contextual Gaussian Process Bandit Approach for the Automatic Tuning of IT Configurations Under Varying Workload Conditions (VLDB 2021)

-* Universal Database Optimization using Reinforcement Learning (2021)
+* Universal Database Optimization using Reinforcement Learning (VLDB 2021)

 * ResTune: Resource Oriented Tuning Boosted by Meta-Learning for Cloud Databases (SIGMOD 2021)

-* LlamaTune- Sample-Efficient DBMS Configuration Tuning ( 2022 VLDB )
+* LlamaTune: Sample-Efficient DBMS Configuration Tuning (VLDB 2022)

 ### Tuning Transferring